🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚢 Walkability + 8.1 -- 20 The historic center is very compact and pedestrian-friendly, though some hilly cobblestone streets can be challenging for daily navigation.
+🚢 Walkability + 8.0 -- 20 The historic center is compact and pedestrian-friendly, with most attractions walkable; similar to Ljubljana but less extensive.

 πŸ“‘ CONNECTIVITY